linode/docs/docs/guides/applications/configuration-management/terraform/create-a-multicloud-infrastructure-using-terraform/index.md

 ---
-slug: deploy-multiple-environments-using-multicloud-terraform
+slug: create-a-multicloud-infrastructure-using-terraform
 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The Terraform provides a consistent workflow that can easily manage multi-tier and multi-cloud networks using only a couple of configuration files.
-This guide explains how to deploy multiple environments using HCL and Multicloud Terraform that spans across Linode and another cloud vendor.'
+description: 'Multicloud Terraform provides a consistent workflow for you to manage infrastructure resources using only a couple of configuration files.
+This guide explains how to deploy cloud services that span across Linode and another Cloud vendor using Terraform and HCL configuration files.'
-og_description: 'The Terraform provides a consistent workflow that can easily manage multi-tier and multi-cloud networks using only a couple of configuration files.
-This guide explains how to deploy multiple environments using HCL and Multicloud Terraform that spans across Linode and another cloud vendor.'
+og_description: 'Multicloud Terraform provides a consistent workflow for you to manage infrastructure resources using only a couple of configuration files.
+This guide explains how to deploy cloud services that span across Linode and another Cloud vendor using Terraform and HCL configuration files.'
 keywords: ['Terraform','Linode','IaC','multicloud', 'automation', 'cloud manager']
 tags: ['terraform','ubuntu', 'ssh', 'security']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-03-25
 modified_by:
   name: Linode
-title: "Deploy Multiple Environments Using Multicloud Terraform"
+title: "Create a Multicloud Infrastructure Using Terraform"
-h1_title: "How to Deploy Multiple Environments using Multicloud Terraform."
+h1_title: "How to Create a Multicloud Infrastructure Using Terraform"
 contributor:
   name: Jeff Novotny
   link: Github/Twitter Link